AleggsWong/AlexW_BSE_Portfolio/index.md

 3. modules folder: downloaded during Magic Mirror installation (see milestone 1); 3rd-party modules from github are downloaded here and can be called in config.js
 4. JavaScript: coding language used
 5. JSON: used to store and transport information
+6. custom.css: used to customize individual modules; can be used to custome position and size, along with more specific aspects such as the font, although I didn't use that feature
-6. other dependency folders: generally untouched unless debugging; almost always the same across modules
+7. other dependency folders: generally untouched unless debugging; almost always the same across modules

 ### Progress/Customizing Display
 As of the second milestone, I have: